yias/socketStream/README.md

 ![](docs/pics/socketStream_logo.png)

 A cros-platform C++ library and Python module for exchanging packets over a TCP/IP communication.
 The socketSteam class supports both client and server implementations on C++ and python.
 The packets follow the json structure, making them compatible with other languages too.
-The C++ library supports multi-client server, whilst the server of the python class services only one client.

 The C++ implementaion of md5 checksum is a RSA Data Security, Inc. MD5 Message-Digest Algorithm, borrowed from zedwood in this [link](http://www.zedwood.com/article/cpp-md5-function).
 Besides the md5 implementation, the rest of the code is distributed under the GNU GPLv3 license.